smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 1. More Testing
 1. Documented Changes

-In the next installment we will explain how the story unfolds and what changed to get better at releasing with confidence.
+In the next instalment we will explain how the story unfolds and what changed to get better at releasing with confidence.

 <hr />